swvanderlaan/PubMed_Miner/README.md

     _W_

     **Changes log**
-    * v1.2.0beta, 2024-11-20: Added new visualizations for collaboration.
+    * v1.2.0beta, 2024-11-20: Added collection of pairwise and group collaborations for the found publications.
+Added new visualizations for collaboration.
 Added possibility to add more than one organization to search for.
 Clarified help for arguments.
 Re-organized the script and added annotations.
     * v1.1.1, 2024-11-19: Improved Word-docx output.
 Changed logger-output to be less verbose and move things to the --debug.
 Clarified logger output further.
     * v1.1.0, 2024-11-18: Fixed an issue where not all the aliases for --names, --departments and --organization were properly queried in conjunction with --organization.
 Added an option to include ORCID in the author alias list.
 Fixed issue where the moving average plot might not handle edge years (with fewer than moving_avg_window data points) gracefully.
     * v1.0.10, 2024-11-15: Fixed an issue with consistency of filenaming.
 Added moving average per author per year to barplot.